 |PSYC 300||General Principles (Psychology)|

-If you don’t see your course from another institution on the Equivalency Course Chart, but believe it should be counted, complete a Course Substitution Petition and be sure to give yourself at least two weeks for processing.
+- If you don’t see your course from another institution on the Equivalency Course Chart, but believe it should be counted, complete a Course Substitution Petition and be sure to give yourself at least two to three weeks for processing.

 The TEAS exam must be completed prior to applying to the program and may be taken at any ATI testing site.

 - Only the latest edition of the TEAS exam will be accepted.

 - Visit atitesting.com to locate TEAS testing locations, dates and study guides.

 No minimum score required for the VN program.
 Testing provides diagnostic information for individual support.

 Students who have not earned an Associate Degree must have completed English 11 or be eligible to enroll into ENGRD 110 through the placement process.